stylemistake/jswig/README.md

 ### Status

-It is still in development, as this README file.
+It is still in development, as this README file, and not suitable to use in production.

+If you have some cool components that can have a good use in JSWig as a stand-alone component or as a module, send pull requests.
+I'd be happy to pull one!

 All documentation will be provided later.

 ### Sample code